evgenyneu/keychain-swift/README.md

 <h2 id="usage">Usage</h2>

-Add `import KeychainSwift` to your source code if you used Carthage or CocoaPods setup methods.
+Add `import KeychainSwift` to your source code unless you used the file setup method.

 #### String values